alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs.md

 Writing good user needs means we can create content to help our users do the things they need to.

-## How to find out your user’s needs
+## How to find out your user's needs

 Content designers are not user researchers.
 As users and their needs become more complex, you will ideally work with user researchers to learn about your users and their needs.
 However, there are things you can do yourself to learn about your users' needs.

 Find out what you can about:

-* who your likely users are and what they’re trying to do
+* who your likely users are and what they're trying to do
 * how they currently do it (for example, what services or channels they use)
 * the problems or frustrations they experience
 * what users need from your content